-n/a

-Hours premises are open to the public

-Day Monday Start Time 08:00:00 End Time 00:30:00

-Day Tuesday Start Time 08:00:00 End Time 00:30:00

-Day Wednesday Start Time 08:00:00 End Time 00:30:00

-Day Thursday Start Time 08:00:00 End Time 00:30:00

-Day Friday Start Time 08:00:00 End Time 00:30:00

-Day Saturday Start Time 08:00:00 End Time 00:30:00

-Day Sunday Start Time 08:00:00 End Time 00:30:00

-State any seasonal variations (please read guidance note 5)

-Non standard timings.
-Where you intend the premises to be open to the public at different times from those listed above, please list (please read guidance note 6)

-The premises may remain open for the sale of alcohol and the provision of late night refreshment from the terminal hour for those activities on New Year's Eve through to the commencement time for those activities on New Year's Day.

-M Describe the steps you intend to take to promote the four licensing objectives
+we will be selling alcohol but we will have challenge 25 policy to keep things in order

+Hours premises are open to the public Standard days and timings (please read guidance note 7) Day Monday Start Time 06:00:00 End Time 22:00:00 Day Tuesday Start Time 06:00:00 End Time 22:00:00 Day Wednesday Start Time 06:00:00 End Time 22:00:00 Day Thursday Start Time 06:00:00 End Time 22:00:00 Day Friday Start Time 06:00:00 End Time 22:00:00 Day Saturday Start Time 06:00:00 End Time 22:00:00 Day Sunday Start Time 06:00:00 End Time 22:00:00 State any seasonal variations (please read guidance note 5) Non standard timings.
+Where you intend the premises to be open to the public at differer times from those listed above, please list (please read guidance note 6) M Describe the steps you intend to take to promote the four licensing objectives a) General - all four licensing objectives (b, c, d and e)(please read guidance note 10) All staff will be provided with training in relation to the licensing objectives that are commensurate with their duties.
+This will include the individual's responsibilities, age verification and licensing offences, as appropriate.
+Details of the training will be recorded in a personnel file or log book and will be refreshed at regular intervals.

-- a) General all four licensing objectives (b, c, d and e)(please read guidance note 10) The premises may remain open for the sale of alcohol and the provision of late night refreshment from the terminal hour for those activities on New Year's Eve through to the commencement time for those activities on New Year's Day. - b) The prevention of crime and disorder - 1.
-The premises shall install and maintain a comprehensive CCTV system as per the minimum requirements of the Police Licensing Team.
-All entry and exit points will be covered enabling frontal identification of every person entering in any light condition.
-The CCTV system shall continually record whilst the premises is open for licensable activities and during all times when customers remain on the premises.
-All recordings shall be stored for a minimum period of 31 days with date and time stamping.
-Viewing of recordings shall be made available immediately upon the request of Police or authorised officer throughout the entire 31 day period. - 2.
-A staff member from the premises who is conversant with the operation of the CCTV system shall be on the premises at all times when the premises are open.
-This staff member must be able to provide a Police or authorised council officer copies of recent CCTV images or data with the absolute minimum of delay when requested. - 3.
-An incident log shall be kept at the premises, and made available on request to an authorised officer of the Licensing Authority or the Police.
-It must be completed within 24 hours of the incident and will record the following: - (a) all crimes reported to the venue - (b) all ejections of patrons - (c) any complaints received concerning crime and disorder - (d) any incidents of disorder - (e) all seizures of drugs or offensive weapons - (f) any faults in the CCTV system, searching equipment or scanning equipment - (g) any refusal of the sale of alcohol - (h) any visit by a relevant authority or emergency service.
+b) The prevention of crime and disorder

+The premises shall install and maintain a comprehensive digital colour CCTV system.
+All public areas of the licensed premises, including all public entry and exit points, and the street environment will be covered, enabling facial identification of every person entering in any light condition.
+The CCTV cameras shall continually record while the premises are open to the public and recording shall be kept available and unedited for a minimum of 28 days with the date and time stamping.
+A staff member who is conversant with the operation of the CCTV system shall be present on the premises when they are open to the public and must be able to produce/download/ burn CCTV images upon reasonable & lawful request by a police officer or an authorised officer of the licensing authority or, if not present, the conversant member of staff shall produce the footage as described within 48 hours of a reasonable & amp;

+lawful request.
+Any footage must be in a format that can be played back on a standard personal computer or standard DVD player.